Sara Issaoun

 • Sterrenkundige Sara Issaoun is Bazaars Woman of the Week, Harper’s Bazaar NL Article

-• Sara Issaoun is the winner of For Women in Science Rising Talent Prize Announcement
+• Sara Issaoun is the winner of For Women in Science Rising Talent Prize Radboud Press Release

-• Sara Issaoun is a NASA Hubble Fellowship Program 2021 Fellow NASA Announcement, Harvard Announcement
+• Sara Issaoun is a NASA Hubble Fellowship Program 2021 Fellow Announcement, Harvard Announcement

 • New picture of famous black hole reveals its swirling magnetic field, New Scientist Article